AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/user-access-new-relic.md

 The following limitations apply to adding users to New Relic One:

 * A maximum of 30 users can be added.
-If the maximum number of users has been reached, remove users in order to be able to add new users.
+If the maximum number of users has been reached, remove users to be able to add new users.
 * Users added to New Relic will be of the type **Restricted** refer to [the New Relic documentation for details.](https://docs.newrelic.com/docs/accounts/original-accounts-billing/original-users-roles/users-roles-original-user-model/#:~:text=In%20general%2C%20Admins%20take%20responsibility,Restricted%20Users%20can%20use%20them.&text=One%20or%20more%20individuals%20who,change)
 * AEM as a Cloud Service only offers the New Relic One APM solution and does not provide support for alerting, logging, or API integrations.